Divided Publishing

 • 21.6 x 13.9 cm

-• 244 pp.
+• 232 pp.

 • Paperback

-• October 2025
+• 27 October 2025

 About the author

 Ana Schnabl (b.
-1985) is a Slovene writer and editor.
-She writes for several Slovene media outlets and is a monthly columnist for The Guardian.
-Her collection of short stories Untied (Razvezani, Beletrina, 2017) was met with critical acclaim and won the Best Debut Award at the Slovene Book Fair, followed by two further nominations and the Edo Budiša Award in Croatia; the short story collection is translated to German and Serbian.
-Three years later Schnabl published her first novel Masterpiece (Mojstrovina, Beletrina, 2020), that was well received by readers at home and abroad – she toured Europe with the English, German and Serbian translations of the book, which included a residence in the Museumsquartier in Vienna, the Literarisches Colloquium Berlin, and the first European Writer’s Festival in London.
-The novel was given favourable reviews and mentions in numerous Austrian, German and English media, including the Los Angeles Review of Books and the New York Review of Books, and was longlisted for the Dublin Literary Award.
-Her second novel Flood Tide (Plima, Beletrina, 2022) was nominated for the Slovene Kresnik Award.
-Her fourth novel September (Beletrina, 2024) won the Kresnik Award in 2025.
+1985) is a Slovenian writer and editor.
+She writes for several Slovenian media outlets and is a monthly columnist for the Guardian.
+Her collection of short stories Razvezani (Beletrina, 2017) met with critical acclaim and won the Best Debut Award at the Slovenian Book Fair, followed by the Edo Budiša Award in Croatia; the collection has been translated into German and Serbian.
+Three years later Schnabl published her first novel Masterpiece (Mojstrovina, Beletrina, 2020).
+She toured Europe with the English, German and Serbian translations of the book, which included a residence in the Museumsquartier in Vienna, the Literarisches Colloquium Berlin, and the first European Writer’s Festival in London.
+The novel was given favourable reviews and mentions in numerous Austrian, German and English media, and was longlisted for the Dublin Literary Award.
+Her second novel Flood Tide (Plima, Beletrina, 2022) was nominated for the Slovenian Kresnik Award.
+Her third novel September (Beletrina, 2024) won the Kresnik Award in 2025.

 About the translator

 Rawley Grau has been translating literary works from Slovenian for over twenty years, including by such first-rate novelists as Dušan Šarotar, Mojca Kumerdej, Sebastijan Pregelj, Gabriela Babnik and Vlado Žabot.
 Six of his translations have been longlisted for the Dublin Literary Award, while his translations of Šarotar’s Panorama and Billiards at the Hotel Dobray were shortlisted for the Oxford-Weidenfeld Translation Prize.
 He has also translated poetry by Miljana Cunta, Miklavž Komelj, Janez Ramoveš and Tomaž Šalamun, among others.
 In 2021, he received the prestigious Lavrin Diploma from the Association of Slovenian Literary Translators.
-Translations from other languages include A Science Not for the Earth: Selected Poems and Letters by the Russian poet Yevgeny Baratynsky, which received the AATSEEL prize for best scholarly translation, and, co-translated with Christina E. Kramer, The Long Coming of the Fire: Selected Poems by the Macedonian modernist poet Aco Šopov.
+Translations from other languages include A Science Not for the Earth: Selected Poems and Letters by the Russian poet Yevgeny Baratynsky, which received the AATSEEL prize for best scholarly translation, and, co-translated with Christina E. Kramer, The Long Coming of the Fire: Selected Poems by the modernist poet Aco Šopov, which won the 2025 International Dragi Award for best translation from Macedonian.
 Originally from Baltimore, Maryland, he has lived in Ljubljana since the early 2000s.

-Endorsements (4)
+Endorsements (7)

-A hometown return story with a turn of darkness: surreality both connecting and disconnecting the banal with the strangeness of grief.
+A hometown return story with a turn of darkness: surreality both connecting and at once disconnecting the banal with the strangeness of grief.

 Rose Cleary